ESR76/Capstone-Brick-Modeling/README.md

 ## Running the Code
 To run the model on the original data and compare to our paper or poster, use "python3 run.py data features model" or "python3 run.py all".

-To use a smaller set of test data and test the output, use "python3 run.py test features model".
+To use a smaller set of test data and test the output for the whole pipeline, use "python3 run.py test".

 If you'd like to remove the auto-generated files created by running the code, please use "python3 run.py clean".